Gonti98/dotfiles/README.md

 # dotfiles
-My configuration files for linux
+My configuration and  dotfiles for linux